o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/aws-s3-presign-sc.md

   &ALYlong;. '
 title: Generating an &S3; Presigned URL With Script Canvas
 ---
-# Generating an Amazon S3 Presigned URL With Script Canvas<a name="cloud-canvas-cloud-gem-aws-s3-presign-sc"></a>
+# Generating an Amazon S3 Presigned URL With Script Canvas {#cloud-canvas-cloud-gem-aws-s3-presign-sc}

 You can use [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) to share Amazon S3 objects with others\.
 The **Presign** node in Script Canvas generates a presigned URL that links to an Amazon S3 object that you specify\.

-## Add Nodes that Generate a Presigned URL<a name="cloud-canvas-cloud-gem-aws-s3-presign-sc-add-nodes"></a>
+## Add Nodes that Generate a Presigned URL {#cloud-canvas-cloud-gem-aws-s3-presign-sc-add-nodes}

 **To use the **Presign** node to presign a URL**